mcsammon/mcsammon.github.io/_posts/2018-02-01-stockscreen.md

 # Next Steps

-With the basics established, I plan to make the following refinements to the stock screener:
+With the basics established, you can refine the stock screener by:

 1) Using less stale book-to-market data